-Impairment of intangible and tangible assets
+Impairment of property, plant and equipment and intangible assets

-In carrying out impairment reviews of intangible and tangible assets and/or cash-generating units, significant assumptions have to be made when assessing the recoverable amount.
+In carrying out impairment reviews of property, plant and equipment, intangible assets and/or cashgenerating units, significant assumptions have to be made when assessing the recoverable amount.
 The most important assumptions relate to the continuing right to provide civil air navigation services and the exclusive ability to set and collect customer service charges for such services.
 If changes in such expectations arise, impairment charges may be required which would materially impact operating results.